Let’s see why the connection between the LR plugin and the WP plugin is not working.

 Check if /wp-json is available on your install.
 For example, on my haikyo.org website, this URL is http://haikyo.org/wp-json.
 Understanding it is not important, but make sure that the “wplr” string is present somewhere in this.
-If you can’t find “wplr”, check 3.
-If this return an empty page (or 404), please have a look at 4.
+If you can’t find “wplr”, then the WordPress API is disabled on your install, that will not work.

 Sounds like not a very clever question, but sometimes that might be that the plugin is disabled 🙂 Can you check your Plugins page in WordPress?
 If not, enable it and try everything again.
 Also, there are plugins that can disable other plugins or their functions.
-Please make sure you try to disable all the plugins and test WP/LR Sync alone (such plugin as Plugin Organizer for example can do that).
-If nothing helps, go to 5.
+Please make sure you try to disable all the plugins and test WP/LR Sync alone (such plugin as Plugin Organizer, for example, can do that).

-You have to be aware that if ANY other plugin fails or generate an error during the WP/LR Sync process, WP/LR Sync will unfortunately fail too.
-So you need to check your PHP Error Logs to make sure nothing happens during the WP/LR Sync process.
-Check it before using WP/LR Sync, perform an action (login, sync, or anything else) and check it again.
+You have to be aware that if any other plugin fails or generate an error during the syncing process, WP/LR Sync will be stopped.
+Therefore, you need to check your PHP Error Logs to make sure nothing happens during the WP/LR Sync process.
+Check it before using WP/LR Sync, perform an action (or the specific action which failed) and check it again.
 Did something happen in between?
-Disabling all the plugins (but keep WP/LR Sync enabled) and try again.

 Your PHP error logs are made accessible by your hosting service, if you don’t know where they are, the best is to ask them.
 You can also try to use such a plugin as Error Log Monitor (but they don’t always detect the error file).
 If you are willing to learn more about checking errors by yourself, check this: Monitor PHP Errors.
 Be careful, the PHP Error Logs is not the Access Error Logs, they are two different things.

 Alternatively, you can also have a look at your WPLRSync.log located in your Documents folder, it sometimes contains interesting information.